scrum-for-developers/presentations/README.md

 To look at it, just open the index.html.

 To build it you need node installed.
-Then run:
+Then run (in a presentation folder):
 ```console
 npm install
 grunt serve